JusticeRage/Manalyze/docs/obtaining-manalyze.rst

 If everything went well, the tool's version should be displayed.
 Otherwise, look for error messages during the build process and get in touch with the maintainer to request help!

+..
+TIP:: You can enable debug builds with the following command: ``cmake . -DDebug=ON``

 Windows
 -------